-The five stages of Design Thinking structure was presented by the Hasso-Plattner Institute of Design at Stanford.
+The five stages of the Design Thinking structure were presented by the Hasso-Plattner Institute of Design at Stanford.
 This five-stage Design Thinking process model includes Empathise, Define, Ideate, Prototype, and Test.
 Let’s get into the details of these five stages.

 Empathy allows design thinkers to keep their assumptions aside to gain valuable insights into users and their requirements.
 Based on time constraints, an amount of data is gathered at this stage is used to process the next stage.
-It helps to develop the best possible way to understand users, their problems, and requirements used for the development of a specific product.
+It helps to develop the best possible way to understand users, their problems, and the requirements used for the development of a specific product.

 The second stage of the design thinking process is - Define.
 In this stage, it allows you to analyze the data that is gathered in the first stage to define the primary problems.
-It enables users to define the problem as a problem statement in a human-centred way.
+It enables users to define the problem as a problem statement in a human-centered way.
 This stage will help the designers develop functions, features, and other elements that easily resolve problems.

 Ideate is the third stage of the design thinking process; in this stage, the designers are ready to generate their ideas.
 Considering all the insights and problem statements, it allows us to identify new solutions and to start finding alternative ways of viewing the problem and using several Ideation techniques such as Scamper, Brainstorm, Worst Possible Idea, and Briainwrite.

-Worst possible ideas and Brainstorm are the most used ideation techniques used to stimulate thinking and enlarge the problem space.
+Worst possible ideas and brainstorming are the most used ideation techniques used to stimulate thinking and enlarge the problem space.
 Choosing the best ideation technique helps you investigate and test the ideas to find the best way to solve the issue or provide the elements that need to be avoided.

-By the end of this stage, the design team will finalize the ides of the product's constraints.
+By the end of this stage, the design team will finalize the idea of the product's constraints.
 The team should have a clear view of how the users would react, think, and understand the end product when working on it.

 The Last stage of design thinking is - Test, where the designers test the product with the best solutions identified in the prototyping stage.
-The results generated during testing are used to redefine the problems and inform the user's understanding, conditions, how users react, think, and feel.
+The results generated during testing are used to redefine the problems and inform the user's understanding, conditions, and how users react, think, and feel.

-Also, in this stage, the refinements and alterations can be made to strike the problem solutions and derive a deep understanding of the product and users.
+Also, in this stage, refinements and alterations can be made to strike the problem solutions and derive a deep understanding of the product and users.

 These five stages identify the five modes that you would expect to carry out in a design project to solve any innovative problem.
 Every project has to go with the activities specified to the product under development, but each stage's essence remains the same.

-Design process change over organizations and fields, the consistent value of collaboration, empathy, and iteration will remain the same.
+Design process change over organizations and fields, and the consistent value of collaboration, empathy, and iteration will remain the same.